Code-Institute-Submissions/P4-Sports-Expert/TESTING.md

  - As a user I can Delete or Edit my blog posts from my profile page so that I can manage my blogs from one page

-   - Users are able to edit and delete their blogposts from via the profile page by clcicking on the myblogs button and they clicking on either the edit or delete button on the blogpost they wish to edit or delete.
+   - Users are able to edit and delete their blogposts from via the profile page by clicking on the myblogs button and clicking on either the edit or delete button on the blogpost they wish to edit or delete.

 #### 27.[USER STORY:Profile Form #31](https://github.com/seanj06/P4-Sports-Expert/issues/31)